davidhoang/tapestry/replit.md

 Preferred communication style: Simple, everyday language.
 Cost-conscious: Avoid unnecessary rewrites of working components.
 Button styling: All buttons should use sentence case instead of all capitals.
+No emojis: Never use emojis in the UI or code - the user strongly dislikes them.

 ## System Architecture